-6.166.15 The Council will expect to see Gypsy and Traveller Pitches and Travelling Showpeople accommodation provided on all suitable large strategic development allocations, the detail of which are set out in separate strategic site policies.
+6.15 The Council will expect to see Gypsy and Traveller Pitches and Travelling Showpeople accommodation provided on all suitable large strategic development allocations, the detail of which are set out in separate strategic site policies.

-New Employment and Retail Floorspace
+New Employment Floorspace

-6.176.16 National policy requires Local Plans to proactively drive and support sustainable economic development to deliver jobs that the country needs.
+- 6.16 National policy requires Local Plans to proactively drive and support sustainable economic development to deliver jobs that the country needs.
 The Council wants Chelmsford's economy to develop further and for businesses to be even more successful and productive.
 To achieve this, the Local Plan will ensure that there is an appropriate quantity and range of employment land to enable the local economy to function efficiently.
-The Local Plan will also assist in the creation of new jobs and inward investment by less direct means, for example, by supporting the expansion of education and training, facilitating improvements to transport and telecommunications and maintaining an attractive environment through the protection of the landscape and heritage assets.

-6.186.17 Chelmsford's economy and employment base is strong and continues to grow in line with its role as a regional administrative and commercial centre.
-Chelmsford supports around 87,000 jobs - the second highest of any district in Essex and there are around 89,000 businesses.

-6.196.18 The economy of Chelmsford is mixed with high numbers of jobs in the service-retail sector, education social and health work sector, professional and scientific sector and the administration support sector., manufacturing and construction.
-The Chelmsford Economic StrategyEssex Sector Development Strategy (2022) (2016-2036) identifies growing employment sectors that are set to create new jobs over the next 20-30 years including construction, clean energy, advanced manufacturing and engineering, digi-tech, life sciences, and health and care, and professional and support sectors. advanced manufacturing, low carbon and renewables, life sciences and healthcare, digital and creative services, financial and business services and logistics.

-6.206.19 As part of the OAHN Strategic Housing Needs Assessment 2023 and Employment Land Review 2023 work, an analysis of economic forecasts was undertaken together with demographic projections to establish the inter-relationship between population growth, forecasts of new jobs and the number of new homes needed to accommodate these levels of growth.
-An The Employment Land Review and the, Retail Capacity Study Update 2023 and Office Needs Assessment have also been carried out which set out the amount and types of employment and retail floorspace that will be required within the Local Plan period.

-6.216.20 The Council is planning to allocate 162,646 sqm of net additional employment floorspace to accommodate economic growth and employment requirements up to 2041.for total job growth of 725 net additional jobs per year over the Local Plan period 2013-36 This is, based on informed by the growth forecasts in the Employment Land Review 2023 and seeks to support the growth in the economically active population over the plan period.
-This translates into an identified need for employment land to accommodate 64,407sqm of net additional floorspace over the period.
-To meet this need, the Local Plan makes new allocations to accommodate 55,000sqm of net additional business floorspace.
-This new supply is additional to the existing and emerging employment pipeline including extant planning permissions.net supply provided by completions-between the base date of the Local Plan (2013) and 2019, and planning permissions outstanding at 2019.
+The Local Plan will also assist in the creation of new jobs and inward investment by less direct means, for example, by supporting the expansion of education and training, facilitating improvements to transport and telecommunications and maintaining an attractive environment through the protection of the landscape and heritage assets. - 6.17 Chelmsford's economy and employment base is strong and continues to grow in line with its role as a regional administrative and commercial centre.
+Chelmsford supports around 87,000 jobs the highest of any district in Essex and there are around 9,000 businesses. - 6.18 The economy of Chelmsford is mixed with high numbers of jobs in the retail sector, social and health work sector, professional and scientific sector and the administration support sector.
+The Essex Sector Development Strategy (2022) identifies growing employment sectors that are set to create new jobs over the next 30 years including construction, clean energy, advanced manufacturing and engineering, digi-tech, life sciences, and health and care, and professional and support sectors. - 6.19 As part of the Strategic Housing Needs Assessment 2023 and Employment Land Review 2023, an analysis of economic forecasts was undertaken together with demographic projections to establish the inter-relationship between population growth, forecasts of new jobs and the number of new homes needed to accommodate these levels of growth.
+The Employment Land Review and the Retail Capacity Study Update 2023 have also been carried out which set out the amount and types of employment and retail floorspace that will be required within the Local Plan period. - 6.20 The Council is planning to allocate 162,646sqm of net additional employment floorspace to accommodate economic growth and employment requirements up to 2041.
+This is, informed by forecasts in the Employment Land Review 2023 and seeks to support the growth in the economically active population over the plan period.
+This new supply is additional to the existing and emerging employment pipeline including extant planning permissions.

-6.22 The Chelmsford Retail Capacity Study 2015 shows that Chelmsford is one of the best performing shopping centres in the sub-region.
-It has an impressive range of shops and offers an attractive shopping environment drawing people into the City Centre from across Essex and beyond.
-The study shows a current and growing need for more convenience retail floorspace of up to 11,500sqm up to 2036 in Chelmsford.
-Due to the recent expansion of comparison retail, the study does not consider it necessary for the Local Plan to include provision for additional comparison goods floorspace in Chelmsford.

-6.23 South Woodham Ferrers Town Centre was designed and developed through the masterplanning of the new town in the 1970s.
-The Town Centre contains a supermarket, shops, health facilities, churches, library, leisure centre and schools.
-The Chelmsford Retail Capacity Study 2015 shows the need for up to 1,900sqm additional food retail floorspace in the town.
-Planning permission has been granted for a new 4,180sqm food superstore on land to the north of Burnham Road, South Woodham Ferrers.
-As this permission has been implemented there is no need to allocate any further sites in South Woodham Ferrers for food retail.